joaopauloschuler/neural-api/README.md

 ## Contributing
 Pull requests are welcome.
 Having requests accepted might be hard.

-## Citing this Work
+## Citing this API
-You can cite this work in BibTeX format with:
+You can cite this API in BibTeX format with:
 ```
 @software{cai_neural_api_2021_5810077,
   author       = {Joao Paulo Schwarz Schuler},